 The DELETE command removes records from the table identified by the qualified-table-name.

 If the WHERE clause is not present, all records in the table are deleted.
-If a WHERE clause is supplied, then only those rows for which the result of evaluating the WHERE clause as a boolean expression is true are deleted.
+If a WHERE clause is supplied, then only those rows for which the WHERE clause boolean expression is true are deleted.
+Rows for which the expression is false or NULL are retained.

 The following restrictions apply to DELETE statements that occur within the body of a CREATE TRIGGER statement: